greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/_index_79_1_1.md

 ---
 title: Licensing and Renewals Support Pod
 description: A Support Pod for everything Licensing and Renewals related (from the technical side).
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/_index_79_1_1/
+linkTitle: Licensing and Renewals Support Pod
+type: docs
 ---

 ## Purpose